1980 Pacific typhoon season

-The 1980 Pacific typhoon season has no official bounds; it ran year-round in 1980, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
+The 1980 Pacific typhoon season was a slightly-below average season when compared to the long-term average, though it featured several intense storms.
+It ran year-round in 1980, but most tropical cyclones formed between May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
+A total of 28 tropical depressions formed this year in the Western Pacific, of which 24 became tropical storms and were assigned a name by the Joint Typhoon Warning Center.
+Beginning in March, tropical cyclones formed in each subsequent month through December.
+Of the 24 named storms, 15 storms reached typhoon intensity, of which 2 reached super typhoon strength.

-Tropical storms which formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
-Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
+Additionally, tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

-A total of 28 tropical depressions formed this year in the Western Pacific, of which 24 became tropical storms.
-Beginning in March, tropical cyclones formed in each subsequent month through December.
-Of the 28, 15 storms reached typhoon intensity, of which 2 reached super typhoon strength.
-Seven tropical cyclones moved through the Philippines this season.
+This year, 23 storms were named this way.

 Seasonal summary

-A total of 28 tropical depressions formed this year in the Western Pacific, of which 24 became tropical storms.
-Of the 28, 15 storms reached typhoon intensity, of which 2 reached super typhoon strength.
-Seven tropical cyclones moved through the Philippines this season.
+Thie 1980 Pacific typhoon season's ACE index was approximately 237.8 units, This number represents the sum of the squares of the maximum sustained wind speed (knots) for all tropical cyclones of at least tropical storm intensity, divided by 10,000.
+Therefore, tropical depressions are not included.